-- To target the production of seedstock for sale to a range of customers with differing needs: eg. - Terminal versus maternal bulls - A specific disease important to some but not to others - High versus low demand for marbling in the carcass - Targeting a specific set of "trait leaders" in dairy cattle. - Customers in different environments - To contribute to a multiplier tier with the same breeding objective - To contribute to a multiplier tier with a different breeding objective - To target a specific product niche - To make resources for specific testing in some way eg. high versus low EBV groups for a specific trait.
+- To target the production of seedstock for sale to a range of customers with differing needs: eg. - o Terminal versus maternal bulls - o A specific disease important to some but not to others - o High versus low demand for marbling in the carcass - o Targeting a specific set of "trait leaders" in dairy cattle. - Customers in different environments - To contribute to a multiplier tier with the same breeding objective - To contribute to a multiplier tier with a different breeding objective - To target a specific product niche - To make resources for specific testing in some way eg. high versus low EBV groups for a specific trait - To prepare for a likely splitting of the breeding population into separate lines.

 Generally, you will want to use the best stock for the nucleus (most suited to the nucleus objective).
-And genetic diversity will generally be important only in the nucleus (in fact this is assumed).
-So in some ways, this is all about targeting the head of the breeding program at the nucleus, and the tail of the program somewhat towards diverse customer needs.
+And genetic diversity will generally be important only in the nucleus (although you will have the option to manage diversity in different parts of your population).
+So, in some ways, this is all about targeting the head of the breeding program at the nucleus, and the tail of the program somewhat towards diverse customer needs.